Schramm's model of communication: Overview and basic components

-For Schramm, communication has in its most basic form three components: a source, a message, and a destination.
-The source can be an individual person or an organization, like a newspaper or a television station.
+For Schramm, communication has in its most basic form three parts: a source, a message, and a destination.
+The source can be an individual or an organization, like a newspaper or a television station.
 The same is true for the destination.
 The process starts in the sender's mind, where the message originates in the form of an idea.
-In order to share this information, the source needs to encode it first into symbolic form since the idea cannot be transmitted directly from mind to mind.
+To share this information, the source needs to encode it first into symbolic form since the idea cannot be transmitted directly from mind to mind.
 This can happen in various ways: the signs can be linguistic (like written or spoken words) or non-linguistic (like pictures, music, or animal sounds).
 They are then transmitted through a channel, for example, as sounds for a face-to-face conversation, as ink on paper for a letter, or as electronic signals in the case of text messaging.
 At this stage, noise may interfere with the transmission and distort the message.
 Once the message reaches the receiver, the reverse process of decoding is applied: the receiver attaches meaning to the signs according to their own field of experience.
 This way, they try to reconstruct the sender's original idea.
 The process continues when the receiver returns a new message as feedback to the original sender.

 The process of communication can fail in various ways.
 For example, the message may be distorted by external noise.
 But errors can also occur at the stages of encoding and decoding when the source does not use the correct signs or when the pattern of decoding does not match the pattern of encoding.
 A further problem is posed if the original information is faulty, to begin with.
 For effective communication, all these negative influences need to be avoided.

 Schramm's model is based on the Shannon–Weaver model.
-The steps of encoding and decoding perform the same role as transmitter and receiver in the Shannon–Weaver model.
+According to the Shannon–Weaver model, communication is an interaction of various components.
+A source translates a message into a signal using a transmitter.
+The signal is then sent through a channel to a receiver.
+The receiver translate the signal back into a message and makes it available to a destination.
+The steps of encoding and decoding in Schramm's model perform the same role as transmitter and receiver in the Shannon–Weaver model.
 Because of its emphasis on communication as a circular process, the main focus of Schramm's model is on the behavior of senders and receivers.
 For this reason, it does not involve a detailed technical discussion of the channel and influences of noise, unlike the Shannon–Weaver model.